Values

 Psychologist, Clinical Psychology Registrar

 Maria and her family have made Darwin their home since 2015.
 Having grown up overseas, Maria understands the challenges and complexities of cross-cultural living.
-After personally experiencing the benefits of therapy, Maria was motivated to train as a Psychologist herself and completed her
+After personally experiencing the benefits of therapy, Maria was motivated to train as a Psychologist herself and completed her Bachelor of Psychology and Honours overseas.
+Maria is a Psychologist and Clinical Psychology Registrar who seeks to make a positive impact in the community.

 Maria has experience working with clients across the lifespan from diverse cultural backgrounds, with different presenting issues, as well as with clients in the suicide prevention, intervention, and postvention areas.
 Maria has a particular interest in working with first responders, chronic mental health problems, and older aged individuals.
 Maria is passionate about helping people navigate the challenges of life, find meaning, and live the kind of life they envision for themselves.